 Quality first teaching takes place in every classroom and is regularly monitored and reviewed throughout the year through the whole school teaching and learning processes.
 Teachers are provided with regular CPD on the varying needs and also, where necessary to discuss individual children to implement bespoke strategies for teaching them.
-We are currently undertaking Emotionally Friendly school status and SEND inclusion Award accreditation to demonstrate our commitment to supporting young people with SEND in their educational journey and showcase the excellent teaching and learning practices that take place.
+We are currently undertaking Emotionally Friendly school status and have recently received the SEND inclusion Award accreditation to demonstrate our commitment to supporting young people with SEND in their educational journey and showcase the excellent teaching and learning practices that take place.
 All pupils are provided with a broad and balanced curriculum and, where appropriate, discussions will be held with parents/carers, school and professionals to discuss the curriculum offer and provide reasonable adjustments where necessary.

 Although EAL is not deemed as SEN, we do recognise that they would require something additional and different.
-Pupils who speak English as a second language may also require additional modified curriculum programmes
+Pupils who speak English as a second language may also require additional modified curriculum programmes.
+The EAL policy can be found on the All Hallows website under 'policies'.